mdsol/appconnect-ios/README.md

 ```

 ## Initialization
 In Swift / Objective-C, Babbage must be initialized with two arguments.
 The first is a directory in which to store data.
 The second is a 32-byte key used to encrypt sensitive information.
-This key must be the same for all launches of your app.
+This key must be unique for each installation, and remain the same on each launch.

 ```swift
 // In AppDelegate.swift